carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-not-null-terminated-result.rst

   obtain the capacity of the destination array then the new function could be the safe version (ending with ``cpy_s``).

-- If the new function is could be safe version and C++ files are analysed and the destination array is plain ``char``/``wchar_t`` without ``un/signed`` then the length of the destination array can be omitted.
+- If the new function is could be safe version and C++ files are analyzed and the destination array is plain ``char``/``wchar_t`` without ``un/signed`` then the length of the destination array can be omitted.